lookit/lookit-docs/docs/source/contributor-guidelines.rst

 Getting started
 ~~~~~~~~~~~~~~~~~~~

-At a high level, we are roughly following a Forking Workflow version of Gitflow `as described here <https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow>`__.
+At a high level, we are roughly following a Forking Workflow version of Gitflow `as described here <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork>`__.

 You should plan to make feature-specific branches off of the ``develop`` branch (for ``lookit-api``, ``lookit-docs``), ``master`` branch (for ``ember-lookit-frameplayer``), or ``main`` branch (for ``lookit-jspsych``) of a local copy of the code running on your own machine.
 This will keep the codebase as clean as possible.

 First create your own fork of ``lookit-api``, ``ember-lookit-frameplayer``, ``lookit-jspsych``, and/or ``lookit-docs``.
 Follow the directions for installation of ``lookit-api`` or ``ember-lookit-frameplayer`` if needed.

+Keep in mind that this project is in active development, and the further your fork is behind our repository, the more complex updating it will be.
+Please try to keep your code base up to date.
+If you run into issues with this, feel free to reach out to CHS for help.

 Ignoring some files
 ~~~~~~~~~~~~~~~~~~~~